Academy of Nutrition and Dietetics: Nutrition Dietetic Technician, Registered (NDTR)

-NDTRs typically work alongside RDNs in settings such as hospitals, health care facilities, private practice, day care centers, correctional facilities, and weight loss centers.
+NDTRs typically work alongside RDNs in settings such as hospitals, health care facilities, private practice, day care centres, correctional facilities, and weight loss centres.
 The Academy application fee to become an NDTR is $120.

 Awards

 The Academy gives several awards, of which the highest is the Marjorie Hulsizer Copher Award, named for American dietitian Marjorie Hulsizer Copher (1892-1935) and given annually since 1945 to a member who "has contributed to the profession through extensive, active participation and service to the profession of nutrition and dietetics, both within and outside of the Academy".
-As of 2020, the award, which is the "highest honor the Academy of Nutrition and Dietetics bestows on one of its members," has still never been given to a Black nutrition professional.
+As of 2020, the award, which is the "highest honour the Academy of Nutrition and Dietetics bestows on one of its members," has still never been given to a Black nutrition professional.
 Other awards include the Lenna Frances Cooper Memorial Lecture Award, named for American dietitian Lenna Frances Cooper and given to "a notable and inspiring speaker" who presents the memorial lecture.
 In 2019, the Academy introduced the Excellence in Diversity and Inclusion Promotion Award in an effort to "recognizes a member who has demonstrated excellence in innovation, creativity, and leadership in the promotion of diversity and inclusion."
 In 2020, the Excellence in Diversity and Inclusion Promotion Award was given to Dr. Bruce D. Rengers, a white professor of nutrition at Metropolitan State University (MSU).
-During the Academy's FNCE 2020 conference, 22 esteemed nutrition professionals received honors.
-Of the 22 awardees, two were RDNs of color and zero recipients were Black.
+During the Academy's FNCE 2020 conference, 22 esteemed nutrition professionals received honours.
+Of the 22 awardees, two were RDNs of colour and zero recipients were Black.

 Lobbying efforts and competitive protections

-To aid in lobbying the U.S. government, the Academy of Nutrition and Dietetics has offices in Washington, DC.
+To aid in lobbying the U.S. government, the Academy of Nutrition and Dietetics has offices in Washington, D.C.
 They also operate their own political action committee, the Academy's Political Action Committee.
-The Academy spent $5.8 million lobbying at the state and national level from 2000–2010.
+The Academy spent $5.8 million lobbying at the state and national level from 2000 to 2010.